J-R77-stack/Noughts_and_Crosses/README.md

 ## Testing
 --------------------------------------------------------------
+* Passed code through a PEP8 linter and confirmed there are no problems.
 * Ran the code through [PEP8](http://pep8online.com/) and found a number of errors which were then fixed.

 ![](/images/errors.png)